idexio/idex-contracts-ikon/GOVERNANCE.md

 These settings have the initial values below but are changeable in the contract according to the above specs.

 - Chain Propagation Period: 1 hour
-- Delegate Key Expiration Period: 35 days
+- Delegated Key Expiration Period: 35 days

 ## Bridge Adapter Contracts